 Explain the production of antibodies.

-The graph shows the results of an investigation into the activity of turnip peroxidase.
-The accumulation of the product of the reaction catalysed by the enzyme is shown at different pH values.
+The graph shows the results of an investigation into the activity of a fungal protease enzyme.
+The accumulation of the product of the reaction catalysed by the enzyme is shown over time at different pH values.

 Describe the genetic code and its relationship to polypeptides and proteins.